 - You’re developing a new skill and hobby

-- You can share in this hobby with your significant other, friends, and children (if they’re old enough)
+- You can share in this hobby with your significant other, friends, and neighbors

-- Your beer will taste great!
+- Your beer will usually taste great (I haven’t had an undrinkable batch in 8 years, but that might be a rarity)!
 Home brewed beers have natural carbonation from live yeast versus artificially added carbon, giving you more of the natural flavor of the beer

 - Your friends will want to come over more often to try your home brew